Adverse Weather

 Closing Your Business Due To Adverse Weather

 Where you decide to close your business, or part of it, because of the adverse weather you are preventing the employee from working.
 With-holding pay when the employee is willing and able to work could bring risks of claims for unauthorised deduction from wages.
-The best=practice approach is to pay them as normal whilst you are closed.
+The best-practice approach is to pay as normal whilst you are closed.
 But before you do that check what alternative options are available to you such as working at a different location or from home.

 Lay-Off